'Show of force': US aircraft carriers patrol South China Sea for first time in 3 years

 "There have been some indications in Chinese writings that the United States was hit hard by Covid-19, that military preparedness was low, so perhaps there is an effort by the United States to signal China that it should not miscalculate," said Bonnie Glaser, director of the China Power Project at the Centre for Strategic and International Studies.

-"The Chinese will definitely portray this as an example of U.S. provocations, and as evidence that the U.S. is a source of instability in the region."
+"The Chinese will definitely portray this as an example of US provocations, and as evidence that the US is a source of instability in the region."

 President Donald Trump, criticised for his own handling of the coronavirus outbreak, has condemned China for what he sees as a failure to adequately warn the world about the Covid-19 threat.